damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

 ```
-1. [ ] People Ops: Once the termination has taken place (whether voluntary or involuntary), as soon as possible, create issue called 'Offboarding (NAME), per (DATE)' in [organization](https://dev.gitlab.org/gitlab/organization/issues) with relevant lines of the master offboarding checklist and /cc @rspeicher, @jacobvosmaer, @ernst, @brittany.
+1. [ ] People Ops: Once the termination has taken place (whether voluntary or involuntary), as soon as possible, create issue called 'Offboarding (NAME), per (DATE)' in [organization](https://dev.gitlab.org/gitlab/organization/issues) with relevant lines of the master offboarding checklist and /cc @abby, @brittany, @joan.
-1. [ ] For this offboarding, the manager is @MENTION, People Ops is handled by @MENTION. cc @rspeicher, @jacobvosmaer, @ernst.
+1. [ ] For this offboarding, the manager is @MENTION, People Ops is handled by @MENTION.
 1. [x] _not relevant_ People Ops: Send an email to the chosen buddy letting them know that they have been chosen and include a link to the onboarding issue.
 1. [ ] Google account
-   1. [ ] Robert/Jacob V/Ernst: Check with the former team member's manager if they want the former team member's email forwarded to them.
+   1. [ ] People Ops: Check with the former team member's manager if they want the former team member's email forwarded to them.
 If yes, then:
-   1. [ ] Robert/Jacob V/Ernst: switch off 2FA for the account, reset the password, log on, and set email to forward to the manager.
+   1. [ ] People Ops: switch off 2FA for the account, reset the password, log on, and set email to forward to the manager.
 Also change the phone number and alternative email (typically personal email address) that are associated with the account.
 Switch 2FA back on and save login credentials in 1password (PeopleOps vault).
 When asked for a phone number use your own, this is only for the purposes of turning 2FA back on.
-   1. [ ] Robert/Jacob V/Ernst: upon manager's request (typically 4 weeks after blocking
+   1. [ ] People Ops: upon manager's request (typically 4 weeks after blocking
      the Google account), transfer owned documents from Google Drive to
    manager, and delete the Google account. (automatically disables Drive access)
-1. [ ] Robert/Jacob V/Ernst: remove former team member's email from email aliases (workflow is by suggesting in "GitLab Email Forwarding", then enacting).
+1. [ ] People Ops: remove former team member's email from email aliases (workflow is by suggesting in "GitLab Email Forwarding", then enacting).
-1. [ ] Robert/Jacob V/Ernst: Block former team members' [dev.GitLab.org account](https://dev.gitlab.org/admin/users) and remove from [gitlab group](https://dev.gitlab.org/groups/gitlab/group_members)
+1. [ ] People Ops: Block former team members' [dev.GitLab.org account](https://dev.gitlab.org/admin/users) and remove from [gitlab group](https://dev.gitlab.org/groups/gitlab/group_members)
-1. [x] _not relevant_ Robert/Jacob V/Ernst: @mention the new team member in this onboarding issue once their dev.gitlab.org account has been made.
+1. [x] _not relevant_ People Ops: @mention the new team member in this onboarding issue once their dev.gitlab.org account has been made.
 1. [ ] Slack
-   1. [ ] Robert/Jacob V/Ernst disable team member in [Slack](https://gitlab.slack.com/admin).
+   1. [ ] People Ops disable team member in [Slack](https://gitlab.slack.com/admin).
    1. [x] _not relevant_ New team member: pick your [Slack username](https://gitlab.slack.com/account/settings#username) to be the same as your GitLab email handle, for consistency and ease of use.
    1. [x] _not relevant_ Hiring manager: please inform what [Slack groups](https://gitlab.slack.com/admin#user_groups) the new team member should be added to.
 1. [ ] People Ops Information